CADELLL/Aresn/ReadMe.md

 # Website SPP

-A website for managing school donations, this website is an assignment from school.
+Website to manage school donations, making it easier for schools to manage donation finances.
+This website is a school assignment.

 ## Tecnology